 Due to an increase in behavior issues with teen visitors to the Library, staff have made several changes within the building.
 The Teen Scene has been rearranged to add additional study tables and spread out lounge seating and computers in the Teen Scene are limited to visitors aged 13-19.
 We have posted signs stating that the space is for dedicated use by teens.
-We have seen an increase in use of this area by teens and both patrons and staff are happy to have a dedicated spot for teens to use and socialize with friends away from quieter areas of the building.
+We have seen an increase in use of this area by teens and we now have a dedicated spot for teens to use and socialize with friends away from guieter areas of the building.